 For this course and a number of other KIT courses scholarships from the Orange Knowledge Programme OKP (former NFP) is available for applicants from the new list of OKP countries.
 See the OKP page for more information.
 See top of this page for the OKP deadline for this course.
 Applicants from OKP countries are strongly encouraged to apply for an OKP scholarship.

 The OKP application will have to be done via an online application system (ATLAS).
-OKP application deadline for course 2019: date to be announced (probably March 2019).
+OKP application deadline for course 2019: 25 March 2019.

 Please note that the academic application to the Royal Tropical Institute has to be received at the latest 1 month before the OKP deadline (so 25 February 2019).
 You are advised however to apply to KIT as early as possible.